Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 • From 2027: time brings indulgent notes of toasted brioche and candied fruits.

-Serving recommendations
+Serving suggestions

-A story behind this cuvée
+A note about this cuvée

 The blending team describes this edition as the reflection of a restorative autumn following a chaotic climatic journey.
 The documentation of this viticultural adaptation is regularly monitored by the Union des Maisons de Champagne.
-This vintage offers a valuable insight into the climatic variations between decades.
+This vintage offers a valuable insight into climatic variations between decades.

 Characteristics